Canton Michigan

 (* Part of the Plymouth-Canton Educational Park)

-In 2015, Canton was ranked as the 29th safest city in the U.S.
+In 2015, Canton was ranked as the 29th most safe city in the U.S.

 The U.S. Census Bureau defined Canton Township as both a township and a census-designated place (CDP) at the 2000 U.S. Census so that the community would appear on the list of places (like cities and villages) as well on the list of county subdivisions (like other townships).
 The final statistics for the township and the CDP were identical.
 In the 2010 U.S. Census, it was designated as a charter township